Suwayda

-Suwayda (ٱلسُّوَيْدَاء), officially and also commonly known as Sweida (Note: Sources and official sources using Sweida instead of Suwayda:), is a mainly Druze city located in southern Syria, close to the border with Jordan, with small Christian and Sunni Muslim Bedouin minorities.
+Suwayda (ٱلسُّوَيْدَاء), also spelled Sweida, is a city located in southern Syria, close to the border with Jordan.
+It is a Druze-majority city, with small Christian and Sunni Muslim Bedouin minorities.

-It is the capital of Suwayda Governorate, one of Syria's 14 governorates, bordering Jordan in the South, Daraa Governorate in the West and Rif Dimashq Governorate in the north and east.
+It is the capital of the Suwayda Governorate, one of Syria's 14 governorates, bordering Jordan in the South, Daraa Governorate in the West and Rif Dimashq Governorate in the north and east.

 The city is sometimes referred to as "Little Venezuela" due to the city's influx of affluent Venezuelan Syrian immigrants.
 Many of them are descendants of Suwayda natives who emigrated to Venezuela in the nineteenth century; upon returning, they brought with them the Spanish language and elements of South American culture.

 According to the 2004 census conducted by Syria's Central Bureau of Statistics, Suwayda had a population of 73,641.

 History

-Ancient and Medieval eras
+Ancient and medieval eras

 The city was founded by the Nabataeans as Suada.
 It became known as Dionysias Soada (Διονῡσιάς) in the Hellenistic period and the Roman Empire, for the god Dionysus, patron of wine – the city is situated in a famous ancient wine-producing region.

 The name Dionysias replaced the former Nabataean name in 149 AD after Nabataean influence decreased and then concentrated towards the south, as a result of the then accelerating Hellenization of Coele-Syria.